balintsoos/node-lotto/README.md

 I worked on this project in total for ~6 hours.

-- 1-2 hours on planning and thinking about the problem
+- 1-2 hours on planning, gathering resources and thinking about the problem
 - 3-4 hours on the implementation
 - 1 hour on this README